 Reconstruction of Brasilitherium, one of the most advanced non-mammalian cynodonts, which was only 12 cm in length.
 Drawing by Smokeybjb.

-Finally, mammals appeared at the end of the Jurassic period around 225 million years ago.
+Finally, mammals appeared at the end of the Triassic period around 225 million years ago.
 The first mammaliaforms were probably, insectivorous, nocturnal shrew-like animals.
 It is thought that this nocturnal lifestyle is what actually propelled the development of fur coats, because in therapsids endothermy appeared before fur did.
 These mammaliaforms probably had mammary glands to feed their young when they had no teeth, but they probably had no nipples like current monotremes.

 Live reconstruction of Megazostrodon, a small mammaliaform which represents very well the transition from cynodonts to modern mammals.
 Image by Udo Schröter.